Zeynep Tufekci: Early life and education

 Tufekci was born in Istanbul, Turkey, near Taksim Gezi Park in Istanbul's Beyoğlu district.
 In 1995, Tufekci received a B.A. in sociology from Istanbul University, as well as an undergraduate degree in computer programming from Boğaziçi University.
+Tufekci earned an M.A. and a Ph.D. from the University of Texas at Austin.

 Career

 Tufekci worked as a computer programmer before becoming an academic and turning her attention to social science.

+Tufekci was a Visiting assistant professor at the Department of Sociology and Anthropology at the University of Maryland Baltimore County from 2005 to 2008 and assistant professor from 2008 to 2011.
-In 2012, Tufekci became a faculty associate at the Berkman Klein Center for Internet & Society research facility at Harvard University.

-In 2012, Tufekci expressed concern about political campaigns impacted by and driven by big data in the form of "Smart Campaigns".
+In 2012, Tufekci became a faculty associate at the Berkman Klein Center for Internet & Society at Harvard University.
+During this time, Tufekci expressed concern about political campaigns impacted by and driven by big data in the form of "Smart Campaigns".
 This early warning was eventually recognized as prescient after Donald Trump was elected in 2016.
-Tufekci's research and publications include topics such as the effect of big data on politics and the public sphere, how social media affects social movements, and the privacy and security vulnerabilities exposed by the coming Internet of Things.
-In general, she has sought to outline the potential negative societal consequences of social media and big data, while not rejecting these phenomena outright.
-Tufekci's work has often emphasized examining business models of these technologies.
-She often speaks about their use of engagement algorithms.

-Also from 2012, Tufekci has focused on explaining social contagion and mass shootings and its direct relation to social media.
+At this time, Tufekci also focused on explaining social contagion and mass shootings and its direct relation to social media.
 She has repeatedly urged both online and in op-eds that outlets should avoid repetition of the killer's name and face as well as step-by-step discussions of their methods.
 The phenomenon of suicide contagion via social media and news coverage is part of Tufekci's analytical work.

-Tufekci has written on pandemic planning and social responses.
-In 2014 she wrote on Ebola and pandemic preparedness.

 In 2016, Tufekci was featured in a special report by The Economist on technology and politics in which she argues that the increasingly individualized targeting of voters by political campaigns is leading to a reduction of the "public sphere" in which civic debate takes place publicly.
 In May 2017, Tufekci's first book, Twitter and Tear Gas: The Power and Fragility of Networked Protest, was published by Yale University Press.